"What am I entitled to in a divorce?" is a question that almost everyone going through a divorce asks.

-He will then work with you to create a proposal based on the realities of your unique financial situation which you will use as the basis of your alimony discussions with your husband.
+They will then work with you to create a proposal based on the realities of your unique financial situation which you will use as the basis of your alimony discussions with your husband or wife.

 And an experienced mediator can help you do just that.

 Who Gets What in a Divorce Settlement When it Comes to Property Division?